Azure/azure-sdk-for-go/arm/README.md

 # Introducing the Azure Resource Manager packages for Go

+The `github.com/Azure/azure-sdk-for-go/arm` packages are used to perform operations using the Azure Resource Manager (ARM).
+Read more about [Azure Resource Manager vs. classic deployment](https://azure.microsoft.com/documentation/articles/resource-manager-deployment-model/).
+Packages for Azure Service Manager or classic deployment are in the [management](https://github.com/Azure/azure-sdk-for-go/tree/master/management) folder.

 ## How Did We Get Here?

 Azure is growing rapidly, regularly adding new services and features.
 While rapid growth